ocsii/Capstone-Backend-Fine-Tuning/README.md

 # Capstone - Fine Tuning Model on School Handbook Data: Fullstack Web Applicaation

+## Project Overview

+This project is a **Student Query Answering System** designed to provide accurate and concise responses to common student questions by leveraging a semi-fine-tuned language model.
+The goal is to simplify information retrieval from the school’s student handbook and other resources.
+It works by matching a student’s query to relevant sections in the handbook and generating an answer using GPT.

+### Technical Stack

+- **Backend**: FastAPI, FAISS, SentenceTransformers, and CrossEncoder models.
+- **Frontend**: React, connecting to the backend via API calls.
+- **Serverless GPT Integration**: AWS Lambda function handling OpenAI GPT API requests.

+---

 This project contains a **Backend API**, **Data Preparation scripts**, and a **Frontend React application**.
 Follow the instructions below to set up each component.

 ## Table of Contents